chuanhaoliu/CarND-Advanced-Lane-Lines/README.md

 * test_images - image folder for testing the algorithm
 * code - code folder for handling pipeline

-The details please refer to the jupyter notebook. :)
+The details please refer to the writeup and jupyter notebook as well. :)